MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 segmentation: this implementation calls upon the ``tournier`` algorithm to do so, while the paper uses a simple (lower) 0.7 FA threshold.

-Due to the challenge of accurately aligning an anatomical image (e.g.
+The input tissue segmentation can be estimated from a coregistered structural scan (e.g. a T1-weighted image) using the :ref:`5ttgen script <5ttgen>`.

-T1-weighted image) with the diffusion data, including correction for distortions up to an accuracy on the order of magnitude of the spatial resolution of the diffusion image, as well as accurate spatial segmentation, this algorithm has more prerequisites than the ``dhollander`` algorithm.
+Due to the need of coregistering the anatomical image with the diffusion data, correcting the diffusion data for EPI distortions, and prior tissue segmentation, this algorithm has more prerequisites than the ``dhollander`` algorithm.

 For more information, refer to the
 :ref:`msmt_5tt algorithm documentation <dwi2response_msmt_5tt>`.